Difference Between Conduct and Perform

 Main Differences Between Conduct and Perform

-1. Conduct is a form of the noun, and perform is a verb.
+1. Conduct is a form of the noun, and perform a verb.

-2. Conduct is originated from old French and perform is from Anglo-Norman French.
+2. Conduct originated from old French, and performance is from Anglo-Norman French.

-3. The word conduct is derived from the Latin word conductus which means ‘brought together’, whereas perform is derived from the word Perfourmer.
+3. The word conduct is derived from the Latin word conducts, which means ‘brought together’, whereas perform is derived from the word Performer.

 4. Conduct means to organize & perform a particular activity, on the other hand, perform means to do or to execute something.

-5. Manage, control, direct, guide, operate or handle are the synonyms of conduct also, synonyms of the term perform are accomplished, achieve, execute, fulfill and discharge, etc.
+5. Manage, control, direct, guide, operate or handle are the synonyms of conduct.
+Also, synonyms of the term perform are accomplished, achieve, execute, fulfil and discharge, etc.

 Difference Between Conduct and Perform